yannbolliger/rust-stainless-thesis-report/rust_type_classes_report.md

 the Rust-frontend after this project.
 There are two problems that manifested themselves multiple times during the project.

-Even before the project it was clear that the borrow-checker and the specs do not work well together.
+Even before the project, it was clear that the borrow-checker and the specs do not work well together.
 This was confirmed by the unresolved problem of specs in type classes (see \ref{caveats}) but it also made expressing some laws on example type classes nearly impossible if they involved consuming functions.
 The